brianzzs/Best-Shooting-Guard-2020-21-IN-R/README.md

 # WHOS THE BEST SHOOTING GUARD IN THE NBA SEASON 2020-21?

+<h3> BRADLEY BEAL, WHY? </h3>

-First and Foremost, a special thanks to https://www.basketball-reference.com , for disposing those Datas for free, and making this study possible.
+First and Foremost, a special thanks to https://www.basketball-reference.com , for disposing this data for free, and making this study possible.

 On another note,  this is just a **BASIC STUDY CASE**, which means, this has no use other than fun and studies.
 I'm still learning and improving on my R usage.
+And this doesn't count the "eye-test", it's just statistic.

 <h1> What's the motivation behind the study? </h1>